FedericoGelain/GDG-AI-Hack-ByteSizedBrains/README.md

-# AI Web Modifier - Chrome Extension
+# AIuto - Chrome Extension

 This Chrome extension allows you to modify web pages using AI.
 Simply describe how you want to change the page, and the extension will generate a new version of the page based on your request.